edvinamborg/Infobord-T4/Server_C#/README.md

             .AllowCredentials());
 });
 ```
 The locations from which cross-origin HTTP requests are allowed are currently http://localhost:5500 and http://localhost:3000.
 All you need to do to fix the error you might encounter is to add the desired location to the `.WithOrigins` method.
 To set all locations as acceptable, replace the locations with an asterisk (*), like this: `.WithOrigins(*)`.
 I would not recommend this outside of development, though.
-Also, the following code is needed in the `Configure` method: `app.UseCors("CorsPolicy");`.
+Also, the following code is needed in the `Configure` method to fix the CORS problems: `app.UseCors("CorsPolicy");`.

 Initial creation of the project
 ---------------------------------